jensbecker-dev/OffensiveGUI/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-Similar code found with 1 license type